Ellen Ternan: Association with Charles Dickens

-Dickens was 45 years old when he met Ellen Ternan.
-She was 18 at the time, only slightly older than his daughter Katey.
-It is believed that Dickens began an affair with Ternan; however, the true nature of their relationship was kept secret from the general public.
 Ternan was clever, charming, a force of character, and interested in literature and the theatre.
 Dickens referred to Ternan as his "magic circle of one."
-According to what is known, matters came to a head in 1858 when Catherine Dickens opened a packet delivered by a London jeweller which contained a gold bracelet meant for Ternan, with a note written by her husband.
+According to a "gossipy tale", matters came to a head in 1858 when Catherine Dickens opened a packet delivered by a London jeweller.
+It contained a gold bracelet meant for Ternan, with a note written by her husband.
 Charles and Catherine Dickens separated that May, after 22 years of marriage.

 Ternan left the stage in 1860, and was financially supported by Dickens from that point onward.
-She sometimes travelled with him, which was the case in the event of the Staplehurst rail crash in Kent on 9 June 1865 as Dickens was travelling with Ternan and her mother back from a visit to France.
+She sometimes travelled with him, which was the case in the event of the Staplehurst rail crash in Kent on 9 June 1865 as they and Ternan's mother were returning from a visit to France.
 Allegedly, he abandoned a plan to take her on his visit to America in 1867 for fear that their relationship would be publicized by the American press.

-She lived in houses he took under false names at Slough in Berkshire and later at Nunhead in Southwark.
-Although the truth of the issue has been highly speculated, Ternan may have given birth to a son by Dickens who died in infancy.
-There is little evidence pertaining to the nature of Charles Dickens and Ellen Ternan's relationship because neither Dickens, Ternan, nor Ternan's sisters left any account of the relationship, and most correspondence relevant to the relationship was destroyed.
-Dickens is thought by many scholars and commentators to have based several of his female characters on Ternan, including Estella in Great Expectations, Bella Wilfer in Our Mutual Friend and Helena Landless in The Mystery of Edwin Drood, and others may have been inspired by her, particularly Lucie Manette in A Tale of Two Cities.
-Dickens left a legacy of £1,000 to Ternan in his will on his death in 1870, and sufficient income from a trust fund to ensure that she would never have to work again.
+Ternan and her mother lived in houses Dickens took under false names at Slough in Berkshire and later at Nunhead in Southwark.
+There has been speculation that Ternan gave birth to a son who died in infancy.
+However, biographer Peter Ackroyd asserts that it is "inconceivable" that theirs was "in any sense a 'consummated' affair".
+Ackroyd's strength of feeling on this point is taken up by Harrison.
+A subplot of her 2020 fiction, Summer of Secrets, featuring Ternan, her mother, and Dickens, reveals her fictional Charles Dickens as the secret father of Ellen Ternan.

+Dickens is thought by many scholars and commentators to have based several of his female characters on Ternan, including Estella in Great Expectations, Bella Wilfer in Our Mutual Friend and Helena Landless in The Mystery of Edwin Drood.
+Others may have been inspired by her, particularly Lucie Manette in A Tale of Two Cities.
+The close and loving relationships between fathers and daughters in some of the novels may support the suggestion that Ternan was Dickens's daughter.
+Dickens left a legacy of £1,000 to Ternan in his will on his death in 1870, precisely the same amount as to his unmarried daughter, and sufficient income from a trust fund to ensure that she would never have to work again.